ty-thomas/Thomas_Resume/docs/index.md

 | <a href="https://www.linkedin.com/in/tyspencerthomas">Linkedin</a>
 </div>

 Raised in a heavily work orientated lifestyle and trained to become a jack-of-all-trades.
 Pursuing crop and soil sciences to positively impact the community and those malnourished throughout the world.
-Plans to obtain a master’s degree in data science which will compliment a future doctorate in plant genetics.
+Plans to obtain a master’s degree in plant breeding with a focus on data science which will compliment a future doctorate in plant genetics.
 Working towards a research management position in the agricultural sector.
 Intensely curious: Interested in learning new concepts and doing the best work possible.
 Highly analytical: Thrives on data and logical problem solving.
 People centric: Has enjoyed many opportunities given to lead and serve others.

 <!-- https://www.monique.tech/the-art-of-markdown -->